Scaling dynamics of the ultracold Bose gas: Applications

 For $d=3$ the interaction term vanishes rapidly, followed by the kinetic term.
-For $d=2$ with symmetric antitrapping $\Omega_z=0, \Omega_x=\Omega_y= \Omega$, $\lambda_x(t)=\lambda_y(t)=\bar\lambda(t)$ and the kinetic and interaction terms have the identical scaling; as discussed previously the scaling can absorbed into an effective time increment $ds(t)\equiv dt/\lambda(t)^2$ decreasing under expansion.
+For $d=2$ with symmetric antitrapping $\Omega_z=0, \Omega_x=\Omega_y= \Omega$, $\lambda_x(t)=\lambda_y(t)=\bar\lambda(t)$ and the kinetic and interaction terms have the identical scaling; as discussed in Appendix~\ref{app:b}, isotropic scaling can be absorbed into an effective time increment $ds(t)\equiv dt/\lambda(t)^2$.
 After physical time $t$ the GPE wavefunction evolves according to Eq.~(\ref{dphiadt}), with effective evolution time

 Hence as $t\to\infty$, $s(t)\to(2\Omega)^{-1}$.
 Provided $\hbar\Omega\gg \mu$\;\footnote{Equivalent to the condition that the kinetic and interaction terms are negligible in \eref{dsigdt}.}, the GPE dynamics will be essentially frozen while the system size increases exponentially.
-Finally, we note that for $d=1$, $\bar\lambda(t)=\lambda_x(t)$, and the kinetic term vanishes rapidly, followed by the interaction term; expansion in a narrow tube introduces a short epoch of strong interactions before all dynamics are frozen.
+Finally, we note that for $d=1$, $\bar\lambda(t)=\lambda_x(t)$, and the kinetic term vanishes rapidly, followed by the interaction term; expansion in a narrow tube is dominated by interactions before all dynamics are frozen.